mkgunasinghe/examples/README.md

 iv.
 Write data on an Excel workbook.

 Access and visualise Phoenix data on R:
 >i.
-Code to access Phoenix data (http://phoenixdata.org/description):
+Code to access Phoenix dataset (http://phoenixdata.org/description):
-	contains near real-time event dataset from scraping over 400 news source and producing
+	contains near real-time event dataset, scraping over 400 news source and coding
     ~ 3,000 events per day.
 ii.
-Able to fetch yesterday's data or construct a range and then view it on an
+Fetch yesterday's data or construct a range to view on a custamizable
-	interactive map depending on specifications such as: country/ies, event type, etc.
+	interactive map with specifications such as: country/ies, event type, etc.
+EXAMPLE:
 ![alt tag](https://cloud.githubusercontent.com/assets/17466433/13907496/53f545fe-eee7-11e5-9057-be77197f04a1.jpeg)

 Phoenix recorded observations (clustered) for Turkey in the 2 day range 10/03/16 - 11/03/16.